22-32 Argyle Place, Millers Point

-22–32 Argyle Place, Millers Point is a heritage-listed row of former terrace houses and now commercial building located at 22–32 Argyle Place, Millers Point, City of Sydney, New South Wales, Australia.
-It is also known as Cole's Buildings.
+22–32 Argyle Place, also known as Cole's Buildings, is a heritage-listed row of former terrace houses and now commercial building in Millers Point, New South Wales, Australia.
 The property is privately owned and was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Millers Point is one of the earliest areas of European settlement in Australia, and a focus for maritime activities.
 Argyle Place, a primitive version of a London Square, was commenced by Governor Macquarie but not fully formed until after quarrying of the adjacent rock face had ceased in about 1865.
 This row of terraces appears much as it did in the mid 19th century.

 In 1958 architect John Fisher (member of the Institute of Architects, the Cumberland County Council Historic Buildings Committee and on the first Council of the National Trust of Australia (NSW) after its reformation in 1960), with the help of artist Cedric Flower, convinced Taubmans to paint the central bungalow at 50 Argyle Place.
 This drew attention to the importance of for the first time.
 As a result, Fisher was able to negotiate leases for Bligh House (later Clydebank) and houses in Windmill Street for various medical societies.

 The terrace was first tenanted by the NSW Department of Housing in 1982.